Well, if you'll glance just over to your right you'll see it's still here.

 Guess what happened?
 I had already spent the rest of that quarter on Candy at Palm Pharmacy, and I looked at that envelope in the pocket of my Sunday pants and realized that if I kept those two pennies for myself I could use them to buy either two Tootsie Rolls or one Tootsie Roll Pop.
 Happily, my parents forgot all about their plan to take me to the bishop to turn in my tithing, so when I got home I closed the bedroom door, tore open the gray tithing envelope, and pocketed those two pennies.

 My brother might have ratted me out, but it turns out he had been quietly hatching the same plan.
 So Karl agreed he wouldn't tell on me if I wouldn't tell on him.
 On Monday morning we both went across the alley to Palm Pharmacy where I bought a Tootsie pop.
 I believe Karl spent the Lord's money on a piece of Bazooka Bubble Gum and a stick of red licorice.

 Now, does anyone remember these things?
-This was a peculiarly Mormon savings banks available at Deseret Book.
+This was a peculiarly Mormon savings bank available at Deseret Book.
 The bank had partitions inside and three coin slots in the top.
-So assuming your kids got an allowance of, say a dollar, the idea was they would put a dime in the tithing slot, a dime in the slot to save for their missions, and the other slot they could use to save up for anything they wanted.
+So assuming your kids got an allowance of, say a dollar, the idea was they would put a dime in the tithing slot, a dime in the slot to save for their mission, and the other slot they could use to save up for anything they wanted.
 The first time I bought one for each of my kids, they dutifully put the appropriate coins in the various slots and felt really grown up turning the key in the lock and putting the keys in their pockets to make sure their money was safe.

 My kids take after their father.